 At COVID-19 Alert Level 2, it is possible to conduct and complete property sales and settlements in person, as long as the necessary public health and physical distancing requirements are complied with.

 At COVID-19 Alert Level 2:

 The Law Society recommends that lawyers be given the opportunity to review contracts before they are signed.
 There are uncertainties in the current COVID-19 environment, for example, how and whether settlement will occur if the Alert Levels increase before the settlement date.
-Some believe that a solicitors’ approval clause will allow them to address any problems down the track (these clauses allow for the contract to be subject to solicitor approval, so that specified matters in the sale and purchase agreement can be checked), but this involves a negotiation and a willingness on the part of both buyer and seller to change the terms of the contract.
+Some believe that a solicitor's approval clause will allow them to address any problems down the track (these clauses allow for the contract to be subject to solicitor approval, so that specified matters in the sale and purchase agreement can be checked), but this involves a negotiation and a willingness on the part of both buyer and seller to change the terms of the contract.

 The sale and purchase agreement sets out what happens if one party is not able to settle.
 The agreement may allow one party to cancel the agreement and/or seek compensation if the other party can’t complete the sale.

 However, these clauses do not usually take into account the unprecedented situation of the response to COVID-19.
 The legal position may not be clear in the particular circumstances.
 It is best to get in touch with your lawyer to talk about options.

 It is best to discuss what to do with your lawyer.
 The ideal solution is to negotiate and reach an agreement with the other person involved.
 Real estate agents are also able to help with these negotiations.

 Lawyers can provide advice on rights, obligations and risks and consequences of possible actions in the current, particular situation of their clients.
 Lawyers can support their clients to find a compromise.

 Finding an agreement that works for everyone is the best way to avoid legal disputes and court proceedings which can be time consuming, stressful and expensive.